Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to something of extreme importance or urgency, often implying that the outcome could result in life or death consequences.
-The phrase is figurative because it does not literally involve life or death but emphasizes the gravity of a situation.
+The idiom is figurative because it does not literally involve life or death but emphasizes the gravity of a situation.

 Origin: